riotkit-org/riotkit-do/docs/source/usage/importing-tasks.rst

 **Please note:**

-- To import a group, the package you try to import need to hvve a defined **imports()** method inside of the package.
+- To import a group of packages, the package you try to import need to have a defined **imports()** method inside of the package.
-- The imported group does not need to import automatically dependend tasks (but it can, it is recommended), you need to read into the docs of specific package if it does so
+- The imported group does not need to import automatically dependent tasks (but it can, it is recommended), you need to read into the docs of specific package if it does so

 1) Install a package
 --------------------